-Part 1
+The Magus: Part 1

 This story was made using the solo RPG: The Magus, by momatoes.

 My name is Mari.
-I had a family name, many years ago, but once I chose to abandon my family’s path in the world, to strike out on my own and master the mysteries of the unknown, I thought it best to forsake any connection with this past.
+I had a family name, many years ago, but once I chose to abandon my family’s path in the world — to strike out on my own and master the mysteries of the unknown — I thought it best to forsake any connection with this past.

 Magic is a forbidden thing.
-The high churches burn witches and warlocks, while the high sorcerers — too powerful to be stopped, even by the armies of the united Kingdoms — are quick to destroy those who appear too eager, ambitious, or dangerous.
-There is no confusion as to why; Magic is a powerful and dangerous thing.
+The gilded churches burn witches and warlocks, while the high sorcerers — too powerful to be stopped, even by the armies of the united Kingdoms — are quick to destroy those who appear too eager, ambitious, or dangerous.
+There is no confusion as to why; magic is a powerful and dangerous thing.
 The fae and enchanted creatures of the wild use magic freely, and their corruption causes daily strife.
 The dark mage-lords of old destroyed kingdoms with their power, and the High Sorcerers are too powerful to hinder.

 I was not frightened.
 That night, while the hunters were quenching their throats at my father’s tavern, I slipped out through my bedroom window and crept through the night to their wagons on the outskirts of town.
 Perhaps they were fools, thinking the townsfolk were nothing but cowardly peasants.
 Maybe the guard had slipped away as well, to find their own drink, or a warm bit of flesh.
 Maybe they simply forgot to leave someone to watch their wagons.